Unikitty!

-Unikitty! (stylized as UniKitty!) is an American animated television series developed by Ed Skudder and Lynn Wang for Cartoon Network and produced by The Lego Group and Warner Bros.
+Unikitty! (stylized as UniKitty!) is an American animated children's television series developed by Ed Skudder and Lynn Wang for Cartoon Network and produced by The Lego Group and Warner Bros.
 Animation.
-The series stars the character of the same name from The Lego Movie franchise.
+The series is based on and stars the character of the same name from The Lego Movie franchise, in which the series is part of.

-The series was announced on May 10, 2017.
-At the 2017 San Diego Comic-Con, it was confirmed by co-showrunner and co-executive producer Ed Skudder that the series would premiere on Cartoon Network on January 1, 2018.
-The second season of the series premiered on February 4, 2019, while the third and final season premiered on December 24, 2019.

-The series ended on August 27, 2020, with the two-part series finale "The Birthday to End All Birthdays".
-By this point, Warner Bros. had terminated their film deal with Lego, resulting in Lego moving on to work with Universal Pictures.
-Despite this, Warner Bros. still owns the rights to their run of The Lego Movie franchise.
-However, an episode titled "Sick Day", was left unaired in the United States due to being unintentionally similar to the COVID-19 pandemic, but aired in other territories.

 Premise

 As the ruler of the Unikingdom, Princess Unikitty has various misadventures in her land with her brother Prince Puppycorn, scientist Dr. Fox, bodyguard Hawkodile, and advisor Richard.
 They also deal with the threats of Master Frown from the neighboring Frown Town.